Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Results

 The $10^{11.5}\msun$ simulation shown in the middle panel of Fig.~\ref{fig:velocity_radial_profiles} exhibits a drop in $\uin$ at radii $r\lesssim7\,{\rm kpc}$, indicating the inflow halts at small radii.
 This is a result of the mean specific angular momentum $\langle j\rangle$ reaching $\approx V_\mathrm{c} r$ at these radii, so rotation provides support against gravity.
 This angular momentum is a stochastic result of the initial turbulent velocity field, since we did not explicitly choose a preferred rotation axis in the initial conditions.
 The value of $\langle j\rangle$ is small relative to $\vc r$ in all other radii and simulations shown in Fig.~\ref{fig:velocity_radial_profiles}, indicating that rotational support is negligible.

 Figure~\ref{fig:different_ics_vel} explores how our conclusion that $\sigmat\approx\vc$ at inner CGM radii depends on the parameters of the initial turbulent velocity field.
-The figure shows $\sigmat$ profiles in simulations with different initial turbulent velocity $\sigma_{{\rm t},0}$ and initial turbulent velocity scale $l_{{\rm t},0}$ (defined in section~\ref{sec:ICs}), for the ($10^{11.5}\msun$, $z=1$) simulation at the same simulation times as shown in Fig.~\ref{fig:velocity_radial_profiles}.
-In all cases the turbulent velocity profiles increases inward and reach $\sigmat\approx\vc$ at small radii.
-In the two simulations with $\sigma_{{\rm t},0}=30\kms$ the turbulent velocity increases inwards as $\sim r^{-0.5}$ as expected in thermal-pressure dominated gas with $\tdiss\approx \tflow$ (eqn.~\ref{eq:cooling_flow_turb}), reaching and remaining $\approx\vc$ at radii within $\Rsonic$.
-In the simulation initialized with a lower turbulent velocity of $\sigma_{{\rm t},0}=10\kms$ the turbulence velocity profile has a steeper slope closer to $r^{-1}$ as expected when $\tdiss\gg\tflow$ (eqn.~\ref{eq:sigmat free-fall}), so it saturates at $\vc$ only within $\Rsonic$.
+The figure shows $\sigmat$ profiles in simulations with different initial turbulent velocity $\sigma_{{\rm t},0}$ and initial turbulent velocity scale $l_{{\rm t},0}$ (defined in section~\ref{sec:ICs}), for a $10^{11.5}\msun$ halo at $z=1$ (simulations m115z1, m115z1\_b and m115z1\_c in Table~\ref{tab:sims_table}).
+We plot the profiles at the same simulation times as shown in Fig.~\ref{fig:velocity_radial_profiles}.
+In all cases the turbulent velocity profiles increase inward and reach $\sigmat\approx\vc$ at small radii.
+In the two simulations with $\sigma_{{\rm t},0}=30\kms$ the turbulent velocity increases inwards as $\sim r^{-0.5}$ as expected in thermal pressure-dominated gas with $\tdiss\approx \tflow$ (eqn.~\ref{eq:cooling_flow_turb}), reaching and remaining $\approx\vc$ at radii within $\Rsonic$.
+In the simulation initialized with a lower turbulent velocity of $\sigma_{{\rm t},0}=10\kms$, the turbulence velocity profile has a steeper slope closer to $r^{-1}$ as expected when $\tdiss\gg\tflow$ (eqn.~\ref{eq:sigmat free-fall}), so it saturates at $\vc$ only within $\Rsonic$.
 The simulation initialized with a lower turbulent scale of $\ell_{{\rm t},0}=100\, \mathrm{kpc}$ (dashed line) exhibits a drop in $\sigmat$ at radii $r<10\,{\rm kpc}$.
-This is a result of the drop in $\uin$ due to rotation that provides support against gravity as explained in previous section.
-Except this difference this simulation is similar to the simulation with the fiducial turbulent scale (solid line).
+This is a result of the drop in $\uin$ due to rotation that provides support against gravity as explained in the previous section.
+Except for this difference this simulation is similar to the simulation with the fiducial turbulent scale.